 The 32nd team in the league will join the Pacific, along with the recently introduced Las Vegas Knights.

-Naturally, the two sides get together for the nightcap on the opening evening.
+Naturally, the two sides will get together for the nightcap on the opening evening.
 Seattle and Vegas will tangle following the matchup between defending champion Tampa Bay and Pittsburgh.

 Let’s examine the upcoming NHL season and see what the futures odds look like at WV online sportsbooks.